Butter Beans Red Curry | FoodByMaria Recipes

 • Healthy: Full of healthy ingredients, this red curry is healthy and nutritious for a cold winter day

 Red Curry: Red curry is moderately spiced and one of the most versatile curries.
-It’s made with red chilies, which gives it the bold and spicy flavor.
+It’s made with red chilies, which gives it a bold and spicy flavor.

 1. Preheat the oven to 375F.